Kqzz/sniping-guides/guides/paid_private_free_snipers.md

 ## Why you would buy a paid sniper

-The *only* reason I can think of for purchasing a paid sniper, would be buying one specifically becaues it comes with a web ui, making it easier to snipe with.
+The *only* reason I can think of for purchasing a paid sniper, would be buying one specifically becaues it comes with a web UI, making it easier to snipe with.
 Other than that, there's no reason to not use a free one.